andreaovelar/api_homework/README.md

 ![table](https://github.com/andreaovelar/api_homework/blob/master/pie_chart.PNG "Pie Chart")

-* Please find below table 2
+* Please find below table 2 that shows the amount spent by months, please note that given that we only pull data from the last 90 days we are showing amounts spent from July to October.
+Also to note that for the month of October we only pull few days.

 Table 2